wyang342/http-server-two/README.md

 </html>
 ```

-Ok, we have an HTML file.
-We need to pass that HTML into Jinja and pass in our `time` value to be interpolated and ultimately shown to the screen.
+We need to pass this HTML file into Jinja and also pass in our `time` variable with the current datetime so that it can be interpolated.
 Add `from jinja2 import Template` at the top of your `server.py` file and update the conditional statement to use `Jinja2`

 ```Python
 # server.py